ibm-cloud-docs/cis/deploy-rule-sets.md

 * **--output value** specifies the output format; only JSON is supported.

-## Deploying rulesets with the API
+## Deploying managed rulesets with the API
 {: #api-deploy-rule-sets}
 {: api}

-You can deploy rulesets from the API.
+You can deploy managed rulesets from the API.

-### Listing rulesets from the API
+### Listing managed rulesets from the API
 {: #api-list-rule-sets}

-To list all zone rulesets from the API, run the following command:
+To list all zone managed rulesets from the API, run the following command:

 ```sh
 curl -X GET \